 However, there seems to have been a trusting relationship, at least for a number of years, as Henry trusted his wife to manage England for a time after 1154, and was later content for her to govern Aquitaine.

 In a plot twist, Eleanor may have encouraged the southern Lords of England to rebel against Henry II in favour of her son, Henry the younger; two of her other sons were part of the scheme.
 It is reasoned Henry was an interference in Aquitaine matters, or maybe his harsh temper.
 She was arrested and held for 16 years in various places, and later allowed ‘free’ with the company of an ever-present custodian, which saw her relationship with her sons to deteriorate, as she could have no contact with them.

 The accession of their son Richard I in 1189 saw Eleanor freed.

 Henry III and Eleanor of Provence

 Henry III comes in 6th place for his marriage of 36 years to Eleanor of Provence.
 (Yes, all these similar names does get confusing!).

 Their match on 14th January 1236 at Canterbury Cathedral was a political one.
-They met for the first time at their wedding ceremony; Henry wanted an alliance with the daughter of Raymond-Berengar, Count of Provence, and Beatrice of Savoy, which would mean alliances with the rulers of the south and south-east of France.
-(Kings of England were still Dukes of Normandy).
+They met for the first time at their wedding ceremony, as is often the case in royal matches; Henry wanted an alliance with the daughter of Raymond-Berengar, Count of Provence, and Beatrice of Savoy, which would mean alliances with the rulers of the south and south-east of France.
+Kings of England were still Dukes of Normandy at this time.

 It seems that Eleanor, 12 when she married 28-year-old Henry, turned into quite the headstrong woman, described as being ‘more combative’ and ‘far tougher and more determined’ than her husband.
 He trusted her immensely, as she was made regent of England when her husband left for Gascony in 1253.